 If you are suffering from a disability and are no longer able to work, it can be difficult to think about the complex process of applying for Social Security Disability benefits.
 The paperwork can seem endless and you may not be sure how to answer all the questions.
 Furthermore, you may be concerned that your application will be denied, or maybe it has already been denied and you aren’t sure what your next step should be.
-However, you do not have to tackle this difficult process on your own, having an experienced Social Security Disability lawyer can greatly increase your chances of having your claim approved, as well as helping appeal a denial.
+However, you do not have to tackle this difficult process on your own, having an experienced Fayetteville AR disability lawyer can greatly increase your chances of having your claim approved, as well as helping appeal a denial.
 A social Security Disability lawyer can help in the following ways:

 Why Hire a Social Security Disability Lawyer?